subsquid/evm-processor/README.md

 # @subsquid/evm-processor

-Data fetcher and mappings executor for ethereum chains.
+Data fetcher and mappings executor for evm chains.